texttechnologylab/DockerUnifiedUIMAInterface/README.md

 ```
 After the build, the image can be used / tried locally and after pushing it to the remote repository, it can also be used from that repository.

+## UIMA-Components
+A list of existing DUUI components as Docker images can be found [here](https://github.com/texttechnologylab/duui-uima).

 # Cite
 If you want to use the project please quote this as follows: